amaanvania/VBot/README.md

 3. Configure and execute automation scripts using the provided API.

 ## Disclaimer
 This project is for educational purposes only.
-Use responsibly and ensure compliance with RuneWild's terms of service.

 ## License
 [MIT License](LICENSE)